datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

       # number of matching subdirectories
       queue subid matching dirs sourcedata/sub-*

+All it takes to submit is a single ``condor_submit fmriprep_all_participants.submit``.

 Merging results
 """""""""""""""

+Once all jobs have finished, the results lie in individual branches of the output datasets.
+In this concrete example, the subdatasets ``fmriprep`` and ``freesurfer`` will each have 1300 branches that hold individual job results.
+The only thing left to do now is merging all of these branches into :term:`master` -- and potentially solve any merge conflicts that arise.

 TODO - need to ask mih how he did it and how merge conflicts were solved.

+Recomputing results
+"""""""""""""""""""

+TODO

 .. rubric:: Footnotes